 Let your eyes drift a bit higher up the list, and include the 20% of occupations at the highest risk, and you’ll see accountants and auditors right next to truck drivers.
 Budget analysts are next to cement masons.
 Insurance sales agents are sandwiched between cabinetmakers and dredge operators (some justice there?).
 And to show you I’m not letting my bias through, technical writers are next to bus drivers.

 The point is clear: Don’t be so glib about that fast checkout next time you breeze through a drugstore to grab some Advil.
 You could easily end up being replaced by self-checkout.
 Better start getting empathetic, fast.
+So let’s say you’re an accountant and you’ve just seen your job title down below… Would you want to add a human touch to your job so you’re not replaced by technology?
+Take these 2019 accounting tips and see if it could help you a little.

 Here’s a countdown of the most automate-able occupations in the Oxford study.